amirali313/zsh313-theme/README.md

 Plus, never get tired of typing command to see your return code, because it is fixed next to the clock.

 ![alt text](screenshot.png)

+# installation

+Just write ZSH313 in your .zshrc file, like this :

+ZSH_THEME="zsh313"